 Here in the Cumberland Valley and the surrounding region, we know that there is nothing quite like the relationship between a man and his machine.
-Home to Carlisle Events, one of the world’s largest presenters of collector car, truck and motorcycle entertainment, we too have a soft spot for tricked-out, souped-up, meticulously-restored, jacked-up and everything in between automobiles.
+Home to Carlisle Events, one of the world’s largest presenters of collector car and truck entertainment, we too have a soft spot for tricked-out, souped-up, meticulously-restored, jacked-up and everything in between automobiles.
 We also know that planning a trip can be some tricky business, especially when some attractions aren’t open daily, so we’ve created the ultimate, 5-day, perfectly tuned and tested trip to hit all the major automotive attractions for you.
 So pack a bag, grab your keys and take a cruise.
 TIP: Don’t forget to check the attraction listings for hours of operation.

 Begin your journey at the York Harley Davidson Factory Tour.
 Learn about the production of these iconic bikes while viewing an introductory movie and sneaking a behind-the-scenes tour of York Vehicle Operations.
 You'll be guided through various manufacturing and assembly areas, watch as parts are manufactured and see freshly painted and chrome plated parts.
 Tours are free and take approximately one hour.
 Tours given Monday-Friday; check listing for more details.